peymanr34/riviera-kavenegar/README.md

 ```

 ## Checking the status
-You can check the text message status via `GetStatusAsync` method.
+You can check the text message status via the `GetStatusAsync` method.

 ```csharp
 [Route("status")]